Skip to main content

 │ │ ├── default.sl.yml # types mapping

-└── incoming # sample incoming data for this user guide
+└── datasets # sample incoming data for this user guide

 • The incoming folder host all the files you will want to load into your warehouse.